 After four years and over a hundred appearances for the Hornets, Hughes moved to Crystal Palace last summer and appears every so often for Patrick Vieira’s side in the Premier League.

 Nathaniel Chalobah (Chelsea)

-As yet another member of Chelsea’s extensive loan army, Chalobah finally made a permanent move away from the club when he joined Watford in 2017, after throughly impressing during the 2012-13 season on loan, before spells with Middlesbrough, Burnley and Napoli.
+Yet another member of Chelsea’s extensive loan army, Chalobah finally made a permanent move away from the club when he joined Watford in 2017, after thoroughly impressing during the 2012-13 season on loan, before spells with Middlesbrough, Burnley and Napoli.